kahliapinkins123/AnimeApp/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project has several functions:
+This project has several functions all implemented with React:
     <ol>
         <li>Search animes</li>
         <li>Like and Unlike an anime</li>